 Community and the Online Church

-We see the benefits of an online church, but what about community?
+We see the benefits of online church, but what about community?
 Attending online church services, participating in classes, listening to teachings, and finding studies and resources do not replace the need for community.

 As you participate in online church, there will be more and more connections you can make online and in person.
-The online church gives you the opportunity to find others in your area that may be interested in a subject matter, and then you can meet and study the materials together.
+Online church gives you the opportunity to find others in your area that may be interested in a subject matter, and then you can meet and study the materials together.

 God Is Not Limited